This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 method.
 This causes Spring MVC to render the returned HttpEntity

-The most interesting part of the method implementation is how you create the link pointing to the controller method and how you add it to the representation model.
+The most interesting part of the method implementation is how you create the link that points to the controller method and how you add it to the representation model.
 Both linkTo(…)

 and methodOn(…)